MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 .. function:: imat / idx

    Return a :type:`imatrix` resulting from the division of the left and right operands, where the operator will be applied individually to all elements of the matrix.

+.. function:: mat % num
+              mat % mat

+   Return a :type:`matrix` resulting from the modulo between the elements of the left and right operands that must have compatible sizes.
+If the right operand is a scalar, the operator will be applied individually to all elements of the matrix.

+.. function:: cmat % num
+              cmat % cpx
+              cmat % mat
+              cmat % cmat

+   Return a :type:`cmatrix` resulting from the modulo between the elements of the left and right operands that must have compatible sizes.
+If the right operand is a scalar, the operator will be applied individually to all elements of the matrix.

+.. function:: imat % idx
+              imat % imat

+   Return a :type:`imatrix` resulting from the modulo between the elements of the left and right operands that must have compatible sizes.
+If the right operand is a scalar, the operator will be applied individually to all elements of the matrix.

 .. function:: mat ^ n
               cmat ^ n